stelligent/hab-demo-pipeline/README.md

 **Config**
 ```
+1. export AWS_PROFILE=your-profile-name
+   export LAMBDA_BUCKET=a-unique-bucket-name

-Update the values in awsConfig.json or copy it to a new file called awsConfig.local.json.
+2. Update the values in awsConfig.json or copy it to a new file called awsConfig.local.json.
 awsConfig.local.json will be used if it exists.
 ```